 The office of Human Research Ethics will NOT accept this submission unless:

 All revised study documents must have version dates (e.g., dd/mmm/yyyy) in the footer of each page.
 Version dates identify the latest edition of study documents.
 A new version date is required each time the document is modified.
 For example, if a study document requires further modification based on comments received during the REB review process, the version date must be modified to reflect the most recent edition of that study document.

 Please also ensure to submit one copy with tracked changes and a clean copy of all revised study document(s).
 If changes are required for the Application Form (also considered the “Western Protocol”):

 NOTE: Please see the Reporting Protocol Deviations/Violation guidance document

 Required Documentation (in addition to Protocol Deviation/Violation Form)

 NOTE: Please see the HSREB Unanticipated Problem Reporting guidance document to determine which Adverse Events require reporting to the HSREB.
 Please use the Online Adverse Events Reporting Module to enter and print copies for SAE reporting.
-Please submit one signed copy of any LOCAL SAE report to the Office of Research Ethics (ORE).
-For Local Online registration assistance or for any other questions with the local on-line system please contact the Office of Research Ethics.
+Please submit one signed copy of any LOCAL SAE report to the office of Human Research Ethics.
+For Local Online registration assistance or for any other questions with the local on-line system please contact the office of Human Research Ethics.